kjantzer/bui/presenters/list/README.md

         multi: false, // can more than one value be selected?
         db: false, // true will make the filterBy happen on server instead
         show: null, // set to false to hide; also see "overflow panel"
+        neverReset: false, // can only be reset deliberately; not with global reset()
+        summarize: false, // true or function to show number of values selected instead of labels
         onFirstLoad: async (list, filter)=>{
             // use this to fetch data before showing menu for the first time },